-The Riksbank building at Brunkebergstorg 11 was completed in 1976, taking six years to construct.
-The black granite that forms the building's facade was found by the architect Peter Celsing in Göinge in northern Skåne.
+The current Riksbank building at Brunkebergstorg 11 was completed in 1976.
+It took six years to build.
+The architect Peter Celsing found the black granite that forms the building’s façade in Göinge in northern Skåne.
+Although this stone, from the quarry in Gylsboda, is called “black granite”, it is geologically classified as dolerite.
 Stonemasons in Bohuslän cut the large stone blocks, producing their rough surface.

 If you think the building seems impregnable, that was exactly Celsing's intention.
 Sveriges Riksbank is supposed to look like the strongbox that it is.
 A building built to last.
 The windows are recessed deeply into the thick stones of the facade.
 The cylindrical entrances facing Brunkebergstorg were made from stainless steel.

 However, once inside the building, visitors are met by a contrast to the heavy structure.
 The walls, ceilings and furniture are all clad in light, thinly cut birch from Norrland and Finland.
 Cheerful, lush artwork decorates both rooms and corridors.